 Our leadership structure helps us maintain our commitment to quality in every facet of our business.
-See Figure 7 for the leadership structure [Page 65](#).
+See Figure 7 for the leadership structure on [page 62](#).

 Our R&Q practice agendas are part of all leadership meetings and incorporated in the firm and Assurance business strategies.